 - Secondary ST segment depressions are seen in V5–V6.

 4. Left bundle branch block (LBBB)

-Interpretation of ischemia is notoriously difficult in presence of left bundle branch block.
-This is because the left bundle branch block causes marked alterations of left ventricular de- and repolarization; left bundle branch block always causes significant secondary ST-T changes which may both imitate and mask ischemia.
+Interpretation of ischemia is notoriously difficult in presence of left bundle branch block (LBBB).
+This is because the left bundle branch block causes marked alterations of left ventricular de- and repolarization.
+Left bundle branch block always causes prominent secondary ST-T changes which may both imitate and mask ischemia.
 Several studies have shown that the majority of patients inappropriately referred to the catheterization laboratory (for PCI) with a suspicion of STE-ACS/STEMI have left bundle branch block.
 Hence, left bundle branch block poses a diagnostic challenge.

 Early studies, dating back to the 1990s, demonstrated that patients with chest discomfort and new left bundle branch block who were referred immediately to PCI had better survival than comparable patients who were not immediately referred to PCI.
 A significant proportion of these patients had a total occlusion which could be treated with PCI.
 Ever since these studies, guidelines recommend that patients with chest discomfort and newly diagnosed left bundle branch block should be referred immediately to the catheterization laboratory with the purpose of performing PCI.
 However, this will result in referral of many patients without need of PCI (absence of total occlusion in coronary artery), and the reasons are as follows:

 - A significant proportion of the left bundle branch blocks are not new, but simply new to the health care system (e.g lack of previous ECG recordings).

 - Even if the left bundle branch block is new, the occlusion may not be total, in which case PCI does not confer any survival benefit.